Overcoming Self-Limiting Beliefs: Unblock Your Chakras and Unlock Your Creativity

 It is worth noting that these blockages can originate from our past or present fears, leading to a lack of confidence, anxiety, and emotional turmoil, which can obstruct our performances.
 For instance, not trusting our intuition can lead us to make the wrong choices while reading scripts or performing poorly in auditions, creating a vicious cycle of stress, further disrupting our balance and affecting our creative output.
 When our chakras are blocked, we may experience a range of physical symptoms such as fatigue, sore or dry throats, excessive saliva production, tension across our neck and shoulders, migraines, and headaches.

 These symptoms can indicate deeper issues that need to be addressed to restore balance and enable us to perform at our best.
-The chakras play a vital role in a creative's performance, and it is crucial to recognize the impact of these energy centres on our overall well-being.
+The chakras play a vital role in a creative's performance, and it is crucial to recognise the impact of these energy centres on our overall well-being.
 By understanding and addressing any blockages, we can create a more balanced and harmonious state, enabling us to tap into our full creative potential.

 How does wearing specific colours help?